dbcook/openrocket-database/README.md

 If you have a large contribution, please fork the repo, make your changes, and submit a pull request.

+Please don't report problems on TRF, via email, etc. - use GitHub issues; others may be ignored.

 ## Features and improvements:

 * Detailed documentation on how the components database works, and much info about restrictions and limitations.